UN Security Council approves ‘Gang Suppression Force’ for Haiti

 “This decision marks a major step forward in the partnership between Haiti and the international community,” he said.

-Rights observers have also offered tentative support for a renewed international mission to Haiti, with Human Rights Watch last week saying any operation must have reliable funding and human rights safeguards.
+Rights observers have also offered tentative support for a renewed international mission to Haiti, with Human Rights Watch saying any operation must have adequate funding and human rights protections.

 The resolution passed on Tuesday does not provide specific details on such safeguards, including clear rules of engagement, saying instead that parties must work to establish those rules in line with “Haiti’s sovereignty and in strict compliance with international law”.